-Deadline Extended: Comment on Office of Planning’s Draft Future Land Use Map by May 17
+ANC 5A is soliciting feedback on DC Office of Planning’s draft Future Land Use Map (FLUM).

 OP estimated the number of additional new homes necessary to keep housing cost increases below the inflation rate.
 With the Draft FLUM, OP seeks to quantify the number of housing units that would be created by each of the changes.